Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 What C Strips Away

-Every modern language hides three things from you:
+Every modern language hides three things:

 - Where memory lives.
-Stack, heap, segments, the address space.
+Stack, heap, segments.

 - What a pointer is.
 A variable that holds an address, not a value.

-Here’s the rough memory layout of any running C program on mainstream architectures (x86, x86_64, ARM, ARM64):
+Memory layout of a running C program on mainstream hardware (x86, x86_64, ARM, ARM64):

 high addresses